Skip to content

 Updating the GUI

-# If you used pipx:
+# If you installed via pipx:

 pipx upgrade bline